 Logical Reasoning (More to come...)

-Now I doubt that I'll be able to deal with every theological point or doctrine that I think requires serious inspection because I don't think it measures up to what's actually in God's Word.
+Now I'm not attempting to address every theological point or doctrine that I think doesn't align with what's actually in God's Word.
 That would be an impossible and, quite likely, a fruitless task.

 One reason is that I don't have the knowledge, insight and time to deal with every item I'd like to review.
 Another reason is that I'm self-aware enough to know that what might disturb me doctrinally may not be so crucial for the majority of my brothers and sisters.
-However, the most important reason is this - Not every doctrine is a cardinal, you-can't-really-be-a-Christian-without-believing-this doctrine.
-Many doctrines that divide churches and create entire new denominations are, in the end, not spiritual life or spiritual death issues.
+However, the most important reason is this - not every doctrine is a cardinal, "you can't really be a Christian without believing this," doctrine.
+Many doctrines that divide churches and create entirely new denominations are, in the end, not issues of spiritual life or spiritual death.
 However, some are.

-"Reasoning" is simply a term for the thinking process used when deciding something.
+"Reasoning" is simply a term for the thinking process used when making a decision.
 Obviously, it is best to employ thorough, unbiased, logical, and rational reasoning.

 Such reasoning requires weighing up all that you know or can rightly assume, thinking deeply about the implications of what you know and the actions you intend to take, and then concluding or deciding which course of action is best.